stripe/stripe-go/salesforce_devtips.md

 - `SBQQ__PriceEditable__c` must be true on the line to customize the price later on

+## Packaging

+- You'll see an apexdevnet as a remote site https://salesforce.stackexchange.com/questions/33167/apexdevnet-in-the-remote-site
+  - Do not include this in the package
+- If you edit the URL of a remote site, it won't be updated in a package update.
+However, admins who have installed the package can manually edit it

 ## Tools

 Most of these are blocked, but still interesting finds: